Blood Debts: Reception

 A mixed retrospective review at Spinning Image stated "Unsurprisingly the population of the Philippines has been rather cut down by the end, but that finale was what lent Blood Debts its shot at immortality: an abrupt, explosive retribution that was unexpectedly hilarious if you were in the right mood.
 It was a long way to go to reach it, though."
 Another review at the French B movie website Nanarland said: "It is a safe bet that faced with such a display of crass stupidity, filthy rapes and summary executions, many will remain unmoved."

 Another analysis of the film found that it was "nuts" and that "Teddy Page and Richard Harrison together seems to almost guarantee goofiness.
 The dubbing is some of the funniest this side of For Y'ur Height Only.", an assessment confirmed in the book Spinegrinder.

 Internet popularity

 The film ends very abruptly, with the credits rolling before the grenade explosion finishes or Bill's body parts hit the ground, with the actor substituted with an obvious and crude stunt mannequin.
-Simultaneously, the song "Lubricator" by Frank McDonald is played over the scene and the credits, contrasting with the sour tone of the on-screen text describing Mark's fate.
-This ending has been uploaded several times on YouTube, usually with sarcastic titles to the effect of "The Proper Way to End Your Film"; the most popular upload on YouTube has over 11 million views.
+Simultaneously, a distorted and poorly-cut edit of the song "Lubricator" by Frank McDonald is played over the scene with the text "mark collins, age 45,gave himself up to the authorities after the incident. he is now serving a life sentence." and the credits.
+This ending has been uploaded several times on YouTube, usually with sarcastic titles to the effect of "The Proper Way to End Your Film"; the most popular upload on YouTube has over 12 million views.